Most health profession schools require one year with lab of: |

 The most common course requirements for admission to health professions training programs can be fulfilled at Brown University by taking the courses detailed below.
 All required courses should be completed for a grade with the exception of mandatory S/NC courses. *Courses offered during the summer as well as the regular academic year are noted with an asterisk here.
 Individual schools and professions may have additional requirements.

-M.D. programs continually review their requirements and expectations, including course work and the new MCAT.
-Our website, as well as our print materials and information sessions, will update you on changes and trends when these are announced by the AAMC and individual programs.
-This is an evolutionary process and radical changes are unusual and unlikely.
-It is your responsibility to be certain that you have taken all required courses for the schools to which you intend to apply.
+M.D. programs continually review their requirements and expectations.
+Our website, as well as our newsletter and information sessions, will update you on changes and trends when these are announced by the AAMC and individual programs.
+However, it is your responsibility to be certain that you have taken all required courses for the schools to which you intend to apply.

 Students who aspire to enter medical or other health professions school should consult the following and the list of Brown Courses detailed below: